Skip to main content

 • Investigate with us what’s really going on.

-• Work with a specialist dyspraxia tutor who actually understands what dyspraxia is, to develop strategies for effective learning
+• Work with a specialist dyspraxia tutor who actually understands how dyspraxia affects learning, to develop strategies for success.

 • Apply what you’ve learned to help your child become an effective, independent lifelong learner.

-If you would like to talk with one of our experts to discuss what would be the best approach to support your dyspraxic child, book a free consultation today.
+If you would like to talk with one of our experts to discuss what would be the best approach to support your dyspraxic child, book a free Dyspraxia Support Consultation today.

 Oxford Specialist Tutors Online